-We are specialists in health and safety management for touring productions having worked with production and tour managers as well as promoters for many years, this service is usually provided for arena-level tours and above but we can work to any scale of tour.
+We are specialists in health and safety management for touring productions having worked with production and tour managers as well as promoters for many years, this service is usually provided for arena-level tours and above but we can work to any scale of tour if required.

 Our service includes:

 - the provision of all your health and safety documentation including a bespoke Tour Safety Management Plan and Tour Health and Safety Birmingham Policy as well as the required CDM documentation for your tour;

 - risk assessments to cover areas not covered by your vendors and contractors, typically these are to cover freelance self-employed crew;

 - insurance checks and assessments of contractors health and safety competence before them being appointed, (this includes checks of freelancer insurance cover);

 - establishing the tour health and safety file;